ALERT

 Li-Cor Odyssey CLx Western blot scanner

-Biotek absorbance plate reader (Ross S972) - all users must sign in
+Biotek absorbance plate reader (Ross S910) - all users must sign in - currently not functional - plenty of other plate readers on campus

 MetaMorph image analysis #1